outsidedav/swift/push/push_notifications.md

 3. Click **Send**.
 3. Verify that your devices or browser received the notification.

-The following screen shot shows an alert box handling a push notification in the foreground on the device.
+The following screen capture shows an alert box that handles a push notification in the foreground on the device.
 	![Foreground push notification on Android](images/Android_Screenshot.jpg)

-The following screen shot shows a push notification in the background.
+The following screen capture shows a push notification in the background.
 	![Background push notification on Android](images/background.png)

 ### Optional settings